 Experiments Must Account for Confounding Variables

 Your experimental design must account for confounding variables to avoid their problems.
-Scientific studies commonly use the following two methods to handle confounders:
+Scientific studies commonly use the following methods to handle confounders:

 - Statistically control for them in an observational study.